Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • alcoholic drinks in large quantities.

-It will be easier to treat Trichomonas urethritis in the initial stage.
-For this, the body is fully examined by a doctor, and scraping from the urethral mucosa is also performed.
-But getting reliable information is only possible with a fresh brushstroke.
+Treatment of trichomonas urethritis in the initial stage will be easier.
+To do this, the body is completely examined by a doctor, and a scraping is also performed from the urethral mucosa.
+But obtaining reliable information is only possible with the help of a fresh smear.

-An effective therapy can only be called if two partners undergo it, even if one of them has no symptoms.
+Therapy can only be called effective if two partners undergo it, even if one of them has no symptoms.

-Given the form of the course of the disease, the doctor prescribes medications and dosages.
+Taking into account the form of the disease, the doctor prescribes medications and dosage.
 The duration of the course is no more than five to seven days.
-Very often they use not only local methods of treatment, but also use antibacterial and disinfectants.
-Despite this, not all patients recover, therefore additional washings may be prescribed.
+Very often they use not only local methods of treatment, but also use antibacterial and disinfectant drugs.
+Despite this, not all patients recover, so additional rinses may be prescribed.

-It is quite common and chronic urethritis (gonococcal)...
-They can be infected not only during sexual intercourse, but also through everyday life.
-The incubation period lasts from three days, although in some cases the first symptoms of urethritis may appear even after twelve hours.
+It is quite common and chronic urethritis (gonococcal).
+It can be infected not only during sexual contact, but also through everyday contact.
+The duration of the incubation period is from three days, although in some cases the first symptoms of urethritis may appear after twelve hours.

-The main symptoms of this type are the appearance of pus from the urethra, which has a pale yellow or yellowish green color.
-If the disease occurs in an acute form, the discharge is abundant, there is edema of the urethra, burning sensation and pain during urination.
-In addition, the patient complains of frequent urge to urinate, severe pain in the urethra and fever.
+The main symptoms of this type are the appearance of pus from the urethra, which has a pale yellow or yellowish-green color.
+If the disease occurs in acute form, discharge is abundant, swelling of the urethra, burning and pain when urinating are observed.
+In addition, the patient complains of a frequent urge to urinate, severe pain in the urethral area and increased temperature.

-To treat chronic urethritis is long enough and laborious.
-First of all, the urethra is examined in detail, various tests are performed.
-After confirming the diagnosis, immunotherapy and antibacterial drugs are prescribed.
-When the body is affected by Trichomonas and gonococcus, acute urethritis develops.
-It can also appear due to trauma or chemical irritants.
+Treating chronic urethritis is quite long and laborious.
+First of all, the urethra is examined in detail and various tests are performed.
+After confirmation of the diagnosis, immunotherapy and antibacterial drugs are prescribed.
+When the body is exposed to Trichomonas and gonococcus, acute urethritis develops.
+It can also appear due to injury or chemical irritants.

 The main symptoms of gonococcal urethritis: